QQrex/stocks-analysis/README.md

 >Line 86 - We ticker (Ending Price/ Start Price) - 1 to get the %  change over each year
 >
 >Line 89 - For loop to move to next Index to run for next ticker

+Once the data as been added and hits line 89, the first loop will start again for the next index value until it reaches its end.
+This mean the nested loop would be run again as well.
+In total this subroutine will run through 11 tickers and 15,824 rows which is total of 174,064 rows ran.

 ## **Results**